funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`"PyFunceble - AutoSave"`

-    **Description:** Set the default commit message we have to usve when have to save but we did not finished the test.
+    **Description:** Set the default commit message we want to use when have to commit (save) but our tests are not yet completed.

 :code:`travis_autosave_final_commit`
 ------------------------------------